 "There's a haziness to the water that I'm submerged in," Hannah says.
 "It's representing the cognitive issues you get and the memory problems.
 It's a fogginess, a fatigue.
 Then there's the intangible nature of the future: whether you've got MS or not, you don't really know how your future is going to unfold.
 But MS adds another uncertainty; because you don't know what journey your MS will take."

 One of the great misunderstandings of MS is that all those suffering from the disease are wheelchair bound or that, if they're not, then their disease is somehow less difficult.
 "Sometimes it's how people interact with you and react to you when you tell them you have MS," says Hannah, "A lot of people say 'Oh, but you look really well!' and that's very frustrating.
 Yeah, I probably do look well, but all the symptoms I'm actually dealing with you're not going to see, because they're all beneath the surface."

 Kirsty Stevens agrees.
-When she was diagnosed with MS in 2007, she was "devastated" and "somewhat embarrassed".
-"One of the main fears and thoughts I had," she goes on to explain, "was that I would instantly end up in a wheelchair.
-Looking back I realise how silly I had been and how uneducated I was about MS."
+When she was diagnosed with MS in 2007, she was "devastated" and "somewhat embarrassed."
+"One of the main fears and thoughts I had," she explains, "was that I would instantly end up in a wheelchair.
+Looking back I realize how silly I had been and how uneducated I was about MS."

 Kirsty's work, Charcot, uses her brain scans for inspiration.
 She found "damaging lesion shapes" visible on her MRI scans, which she played about with to create intricate patterns.
 Named after Jean Martin Charcot, who discovered MS in 1868, her work aims to "bring the hidden effects of MS to people's attention [and] to help empower those affected by MS."